miyako/4d-tips-meta-expression/README.md

 This.palette.c1:={stroke: "rgb(240, 255, 255)"; fill: "rgb(0, 71, 171)"}
 ```

-you can create as many styles as necessary to handle every possible condition.
-in this example, the `0` suffix is for unselected lines and the `1` suffix is for selected lines.
-the key is to have all the style objects **predefined**, as opposed to creating a new object each time the meta expression is evaluated, which would be inefficient. in theory these style objects could be sourced from anywhere (`Form`, process variables, `Storage`...) but since the styles are an intrinsic part of the listbox object, it makes sense to define them as propeties of a class that is associated with this listbox.
+you can create as many styles as necessary to handle every possible combination of relevant factors. in this example, the `0` suffix is for unselected lines and the `1` suffix is for selected lines. the key is to have all the style objects **predefined**, as opposed to creating a new object each time the meta expression is evaluated, which would be inefficient. in theory these style objects could be sourced from anywhere (`Form`, process variables, `Storage`...) but since the styles are an intrinsic part of the listbox object, it makes sense to define them as propeties of the class that is closely associated with this listbox.

 ## On Load